Carretera Austral Chile Travel Guide

 From unique geological formations to towering peaks and vast wilderness, the landmarks capture the essence of Patagonian adventure.

-Talk to locals or conservation officers for insights into hidden gems or alternative perspectives.
+Talk to the local community or conservation officers for insights into hidden gems or alternative perspectives.

 Formal archaeological sites are limited on the Carretera Austral itself.
 Focus here is on the modern history of settlement.